How Much Does College Cost? Discover Important Information That You Need to Know

-Below is a list showing the average cost of renting a one-bedroom apartment in 10 different U.S. cities as of 2019.
-The first number is the average rental rate within the city center followed by the average rate for out-of-city-center rentals:7
+Below is a list showing the average cost of renting a one-bedroom apartment in 10 different U.S. cities as of 2019, according to data from Numbeo.
+The first number is the average rental rate within the city center followed by the average rate for out-of-city-center rentals:

 Transportation and Travel

 As you determine the cost of higher education, you also need to consider if you will have any transportation or college travel expenses.
 If you are studying away from home, then you need to consider how often you will want to travel back home and what the costs are, such as the cost of mileage and fuel for your car or the price of flights.

 Additionally, if you are living or working off campus, then you will want to consider your daily transportation costs.
 The College Board report says that during the 2018-2019 school year, average transportation expenses for full-time students in community colleges and traditional colleges and universities ranged from $1,050 to $1,800 per year.
 So as you try to figure out how much college will cost per month, it may be helpful to look at the 2019 average cost of monthly public transportation passes in several major cities, as noted by Numbeo: